bartuspan/ubik/README.md

 Most of Ubik's features are disabled by default to reduce collision with other plugins and themes.
 There are two ways to activate Ubik's features or change settings:

 1. Override default values in your `wp-config.php` file.
-2. Edit `ubik-config-sample.php` and rename to `ubik-config.php` to change default values.
+2. Rename `ubik-config-sample.php` to `ubik-config.php` and edit the default values.

-So, for instance, to activate the meta module add this line to your `wp-config.php` file:
+So, for instance, to activate the meta module add this line to your `wp-config.php` or `ubik-config.php` file:

 `define( 'UBIK_META', true );`